hyprland-community/hyprland-rs/README.md

 ```toml
 hyprland = "0.3.3"
 ```

+### Reading the docs
+Hyprland-rs has a ton of types (and some really long ones)!
+Its important you know how the ones you will be using work!
+The docs can be found at [docs.rs/hyprland](https://docs.rs/hyprland)

 #### Master version
 If Hyprland-rs is broken (or other reason) and is taking too long for a release to come out,